rss logo

 [root@arch ~]# mkdir /mnt/nfs [root@arch ~]# mount -t nfs -o sec=krb5p nfs.std.local:/nfs /mnt/nfs/

-Note: We should now have access to nfs share with root but have the cannot open directory '/mnt/nfs/': Stale file handle from user.
-You need a Kerberos ticket.
+Note: ou should now have access to the nfs share from the root user, but get the error: cannot open directory '/mnt/nfs/': Stale file handle from a user account.
+You need a Kerberos ticket for this to work.

 [user@arch ~]$ kinit nfsuser@STD.LOCAL Password for nfsuser@STD.LOCAL: NFScher$$

-Now we have access to nfs share from user.
+We now have access to the nfs share from the user.

 [user@arch ~]$ klist Ticket cache: FILE:/tmp/krb5cc_1000 Default principal: nfsuser@STD.LOCAL Valid starting Expires Service principal 09/21/2022 18:12:01 09/22/2022 04:12:01 krbtgt/STD.LOCAL@STD.LOCAL renew until 09/22/2022 18:11:39 09/21/2022 18:12:03 09/22/2022 04:12:01 nfs/nfs.std.local@STD.LOCAL renew until 09/22/2022 18:11:39